evilimas/Collexion/README.md

 [![Firebase](https://img.shields.io/badge/Firebase-Firestore-FFCA28?logo=firebase)](https://firebase.google.com)
 [![React Native](https://img.shields.io/badge/React-Native-61DAFB?logo=react)](https://reactnative.dev)

-Collexion is a simple retro gaming collection app built with Expo and React Native.
-It helps you track consoles, handhelds, and controllers with details like condition, color, storage, and notes.
+Collexion is a simple retro and current gaming collection app built with Expo and React Native.
+It helps you track consoles, handhelds, and controllers with details like edition, condition, color, storage size, and notes.

 ## How it works